-Earlier we discussed the problems of GUIs and suggested technologies that will become the next generation of ubiquitous user interfaces over the next 15 years.
-Now we share what we plan for our role in this shift to be (and why we have chosen this path).
+We’ve written a lot about the obvious and subtle problems of Graphical User Interfaces (GUI), such as smartphones.
+We’ve also suggested a bunch of technologies that will become the next generation of ubiquitous user interfaces (UUI) over the next 15 years.
+Now we would like to switch gears and discuss what we plan for our role in this shift to be (and why we have chosen this path).

 Our learnings from the Nuimo will directly flow into our next products — having thought a lot about what we want to create, here are three main characteristics that will guide our development of future products.